-It’s easy to increase your R-Value beyond R-10 code minimums while maintaining the engineered benefits of continuous InSoFast panels.
-Simply layer rigid foam insulation board over top of InSoFast panels, a technique we’ve dubbed InSoFast PLUS.
-This saves money by utilizing locally obtained rigid foam to enhance the R-Value.
-Additionally, PLUS projects can be completed in a fraction of the amount of time because they start with a base of feature-rich, low-labor InSoFast panels.
+It’s easy to increase your R-Value beyond code minimums while maintaining the engineered benefits of InSoFast panels.
+Simply layer rigid foam insulation board over top of InSoFast panels, InSoFast PLUS.
+This simple step saves you money by utilizing locally obtained rigid foam to enhance the R-Value.

 You can use any panel CX 44, UX 2.0, or EX 2.5 panels to develop an InSoFast PLUS for a complete R-Value wall assembly – giving you the ability to go from R-8.5 to R-21+.